-JAPANESE 7-8 (FOR 407, 408)OPEN TO: 12Full Year CoursePREREQUISITE: C grade in Japanese 5-6Requires passing 1st semester to remain in 2nd semester
+JAPANESE 7-8 (FOR 407, 408)

+OPEN TO: 12Full Year CoursePREREQUISITE:Recommended at least a C grade in Japanese 6 Requires passing 1st semester to remain in 2nd semester

 This course will be offered providing there are enough students to form a class, and is a continuation of Japanese 5 and 6.
 The studies will include preparation for the Advanced Placement Exam that students may elect to take in the spring for potential college credit.
 Students will read and discuss Japanese literature, grammar, improve listening and speaking skills, and get a more in-depth look into Japanese cultures.